aaarendt/2017-05-15-CAS-NASA/_extras/about.md

 ### Contents

 * a list of all available in situ observations in the region: what is available, how do we access it, provide as much metadata as possible (accuracy, usage constraints, etc).

-More to come here...Bruce has a template already and will lead.
-Anthony's team has started making maps of available data.